hfg-gmuend/hfg-exhibition-grid/README.md

 - **pdf.pdf** The pdf file that shows your project
 - **video.mp4** The video file that shows your project

-Add any related folders you might need. **Make sure that the files names and extensions stay the same!** Then supply the **Editor** with your content folder.
+Add any related folders you might need. **Make sure that the files names and extensions stay the same!** Then send your content folder to your **Editor**.